Depression. The problem of the majority of today's world. Have you discovered all the facts? Learn them today.

 You may become depressed if some of your efforts fail because of low self-confidence.
-For example, you may resign from an opportunity of pursuing some of your goals, e.g asking for a promotion at work.
+For example, you may resign from an opportunity to pursue some of your goals, e.g. asking for a promotion at work.
 Then anger, disappointment and frustration kick on.
 Later, apathy, guilt and sometimes shame follow.

 Self-confidence is also important in relationships.
-When you are fearful, assertiveness becomes a problem and, in turn, you blame yourself for the failure of stopping some abusive treatment.
+When you are fearful, assertiveness becomes a problem and, in turn, you blame yourself for the failure to stop some abusive treatment.